FedericoUrones/cotizar_bitcoin/README.md

 ```
 ## Side note

-When talking about `timestamp` in the parameters, we're talking seconds timestamp.
-It can be taken from here
+When talking about `timestamp` in the parameters, we're talking about seconds timestamp.
+It can be taken from here:
 - [TimeStamp Converter](https://www.unixtimestamp.com/)
 - [List of Bitcoins Prices service](#get-list-of-bitcoins-prices)